Estimated reading time: 13 minutes

 Buying groceries for two diet lifestyles means purchasing double some grocery products.

-You’ll notice an increase in grocery costs for this reason, but if your partner is willing to eat the same, that will make a significant difference.
+For this reason, you’ll notice an increase in grocery costs, but if your partner is willing to eat the same, that will make a significant difference.

 Instead, we buy one set of grocery products, and on occasion, I’ll buy myself a bag of potatoes or oats if they are on sale.